Merredin

 The area's income profile falls below national averages based on AreaSearch analysis

-Merredin's median taxpayer income was $53,395 and average income was $66,262 in financial year 2022.
-This is slightly above the national average.
+Merredin's median taxpayer income was $53,395 and average income was $66,262 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is slightly above the national average for that year.
 Rest of WA had a median income of $57,323 and an average income of $71,163 during the same period.
-By March 2025, estimates suggest Merredin's median income will be approximately $59,594 and average income $73,955, accounting for Wage Price Index growth of 11.61%.
-According to the 2021 Census, personal income ranked at the 49th percentile ($796 weekly) and household income at the 28th percentile in Merredin.
-The earnings profile shows that 30.8% of individuals earn between $1,500 - 2,999 annually (1,618 individuals), which is consistent with the surrounding region's 31.1%.
-Housing costs take up a manageable 91.6%, but disposable income ranks below average at the 37th percentile.
+Based on Wage Price Index growth, current estimates suggest Merredin's median income would be approximately $60,977 and average income around $75,671 as of September 2025.
+The 2021 Census data shows personal income in Merredin ranks at the 49th percentile ($796 weekly) and household income at the 28th percentile.
+Income distribution reveals that 30.8% of individuals earn between $1,500 - 2,999 annually (1,631 individuals), similar to the surrounding region's 31.1%.
+Merredin residents retain 91.6% of their income after housing costs, but disposable income is below average at the 37th percentile.

 Frequently Asked Questions - Income